 No site-specific investigations on waterdependent wildlife were identified, but anecdotal evidence provides some information on reptile and amphibian abundance.
-In the 1960s, Turtle Bay, as the name implies, was the home to turtle populations, but since then, the population of turtles has been decimated and turtles are no longer observed in the bay.
-Based on conversations with a local resident, turtle harvesting during the 1990s resulted in the loss of the turtles.
+In the 1960s, Turtle Bay, as the name implies, was the home to large number of turtles, but since then the populations have been decimated and turtles are no longer observed in the bay.
+Based on local conversations, turtle harvesting during the 1990s resulted in the loss of the turtles.
 Likewise, incidental reconnaissance of tributaries to the lake indicate amphibians may be absent from some of these streams.

-Similar to observations reported for other Finger Lakes, Canada geese over the past decade have begun to inhabit areas of the lake throughout the summer months as opposed to their previous inhabiting the area only during migration seasons.
-The extended presence of Canada geese is a new source of nutrients to the lake.
+Over the past decade, Canada geese have begun to inhabit areas of the lake throughout the summer months.
+The extended presence of Canada geese provides a new source of nutrients to the lake.